Light, Flaky Pie Crust with Lard and Butter

 Ingredients for Lard and Butter Pie Crust

-- Cornstarch (optional): Adding a little bit of cornstarch will lighten up the texture of crust.
+- Dry Ingredients: All-purpose flour, cornstarch (optional), and salt.
+Adding a little bit of cornstarch will lighten up the texture of crust.
 You can leave it out if you prefer heavier crust texture.

 - Leaf Lard or lard: Simply the best fat for making pie crust.
 Use the best quality you can find.